material-motion/material-motion/languages/somelanguage.md

 ## Input Types

-The types of input that can produce an animation.
+The types of input that can produce movement.

 ### Tap